alimeshkat/hack-to-kotlin/recipes/5-service/Recipe.md

       Notice how Kotlin will generate getters and setters on these variables.
 It is also possible to add spring beans without annotating them with `@Autowired` here.

 6) Remove unused imports.
 7) When using a stream with .map, you can reference the value as `it` (from the word iterator).
-There is no need to keep this assignment in the code so we can refactor this:
+There is no need to keep this assignment in the code so we can refactor this part.

+   Old:
    ```
    private fun updateOrCreateRecipes(id: Long, recipeRequest: RecipeRequest): RecipesEntity {
       return recipeRepository.findById(id)